-The public comment period ended on August 17, 2022.
-Comments were received through the design review process.
+The public comment period ended on 03/13/2023.
+The project was re-noticed with a comment period that ended to 6/05/2023.
+In addition to the comments received through the design review process, other comments were received and carefully considered, to the extent that they raised issues within the scope of this review.
 Comments were also received that are beyond the scope of this review and analysis per SMC 23.41.